 No matter the type of fraud, it is critical to move quickly if you think you are a victim of fraud.

-Here’s a simple three-step guide to what to do if you think you’re a victim of financial fraud.
+What to do if you think you’re a victim of financial fraud.

 1. Research the Kind of Fraud You’re Dealing With